fdioDocs/vpp-docs/docs/overview/performance/l2ethswitchthroughput.rst

- .. _l2ethswitch:
+ .. _l2ethswitchthroughput:

 .. toctree::

 L2 Ethernet Switching Performance Tests
 ***************************************

-This is a live graph of the L2 Ethernet Switching Performance Tests.
+This is a live graph of the 1 Core, 1 Thread, L2 Ethernet Switching Performance Tests Test on the x520 NIC.

 .. raw:: html